bloomfire/styleguides/js/README.md

     ```

   - A lot of underscore methods accept a third context argument.
 Use that
-  argument instead of assigning a `self` variable.
+  argument instead of assigning and using a `self` variable.

     ```javascript